matylerb/Mindfulness_App/README.md

 ## Prerequisites

 - Node.js and npm installed (for the frontend) -> https://nodejs.org/en/download
-- Python installed (for the backend)
+- Python installed (for the backend) (version 3.13.1 is the one i'm using)

 ## Setup Instructions